Mother Jones: Early life

 Mary G. Harris was born on the north side of Cork, the daughter of Catholic tenant farmers Richard Harris and Ellen (née Cotter) Harris.
 Her exact date of birth is uncertain; she was baptized on August 1, 1837.
-Harris and her family were victims of the Great Famine, as were many other Irish families.
-The famine drove more than a million families, including the Harrises, to immigrate to North America, as Harris's family did when Harris was 10.
+Harris and her family were victims of the Great Famine and were among the millions of Irish families driven to emigrate to North America.
+The family moved to Canada when Harris was 10.

 Formative years

-Mary was a teenager when her family immigrated to Canada.
+Mary was a teenager when her family emigrated to Canada.
 In Canada (and later in the United States), the Harris family were victims of discrimination due to their immigrant status as well as their Catholic faith and Irish heritage.
 Mary received an education in Toronto at the Toronto Normal School, which was tuition-free and even paid a stipend to each student of one dollar per week for every semester completed.
 Mary did not graduate from the Toronto Normal School, but she was able to undergo enough training to take a teaching position at a convent in Monroe, Michigan, on August 31, 1859 at the age of 23.
 She was paid eight dollars per month, but the school was described as a "depressing place".
 After tiring of her assumed profession, she moved first to Chicago and then to Memphis, where in 1861 she married George E. Jones, a member and organizer of the National Union of Iron Moulders, which later became the International Molders and Foundry Workers Union of North America, which represented workers who specialized in building and repairing steam engines, mills, and other manufactured goods.
 Considering that Mary's husband was providing enough income to support the household, she altered her labor to housekeeping.

 In 1867, Jones lost her husband and their four children, three girls and a boy all under the age of five, during a yellow fever epidemic in Memphis.
 After that loss, she returned to Chicago to open another dressmaking business.
 She did work for members of Chicago's upper class in the 1870s and 1880s.
 In 1871, four years after the death of her family, Jones lost her home, shop, and possessions in the Great Chicago Fire of 1871.
 Jones, like many others, helped rebuild the city.
 According to her autobiography, this led to her joining the Knights of Labor.